 Location and Surroundings

-Situated on Brant Point, the lighthouse offers stunning views of Nantucket Harbor and the surrounding coastline.
+Situated on Brant Point at the entrance to Nantucket Harbor, the lighthouse offers stunning views of the harbor, the surrounding coastline, and the parade of ferries, sailboats, and lobster boats moving in and out throughout the day.
 The area is characterized by sandy beaches and grassy dunes, providing a serene environment for visitors.
-Its proximity to downtown Nantucket makes it easily accessible for those looking to explore the island’s rich maritime heritage.
+Its proximity to downtown Nantucket makes it easily accessible by foot, bike, or car.
+Beyond Nantucket Town, the island’s other lighthouses include Sankaty Head Light in Siasconset and Great Point Light at the northern tip, both reachable for visitors looking to complete a Nantucket lighthouse tour.

 Visiting Brant Point Lighthouse